queens-satellite-team/Space-School/lab1/lab1.md

 Hello!
 Welcome to the first lab of Space School!
 In this lab we will begin with getting the Arduino IDE up and running, then we will start exploring some of the different ways we can program our Arduino board to do some fun little actions for us.

 If you have any questions please feel free to reach out to Thomas Sears, Emma Paczkowski, Kate Szabo, Piper Steffen, Sean Tedesco, or any other member of the QSAT Team.
-Contact info can be found at the bottom of the lab.
+Contact info can be found at the main page of this repository.

+# Goals of Lab 1
+- Setting up Woking Environment
+- Understanding the Arduino Microcontroller
+- Hello World Program

+## What is an Arduino?
+An Arduino is a [microcontroller](https://www.youtube.com/watch?v=CqrQmQqpHXc), or a small computer than can perform instructions that we write.
+We can write a program - a series of instructions - that tells this small computer on how it should interact with sensors, lights, and input from users.
+We will be using these Arduinos as the on-board computer for our toastSat, which is one of the six subsystems of our satellite.

 # Step 1 - Setting up TinkerCad
 We can simulate the Arduino hardware with a program called Tinkercad.
 To begin working with Tinkercad, we first need to sign up for an acount.
 Go to the [main page](https://www.tinkercad.com) of tinker card and select the log-in button.